 Please note: Student registrations are for current students only and do not include continuing education credit (CEU/PDUs)

 About the Presenter

 As a psychologist and an Asian-American woman, Cheryl Forster brings a strong and unique set of skills to her work as an intercultural trainer.
 Her subject matter expertise, love of learning, and warmth come across in her workshops.
 Dr. Forster’s intercultural training business is called Bookmark Connections; her continuing education and organizational workshops focus on incorporating and integrating the intercultural perspective with social justice and multicultural approaches to diversity work.
 Since 2004, she has worked at Portland State University’s (PSU) Center for Student Health and Counseling, where she is the Coordinator of Diversity and the Psychology Internship (PSU has a doctoral internship training program).
-She is a former Association of Counseling Center Training Agencies’ (ACCTA) Diversity Scholar, and currently serves on the ACCTA Board of Directors (2017 to 2019).
+She is a former Association of Counseling Center Training Agencies’ (ACCTA) Diversity Scholar, and served on the ACCTA Board of Directors (2017 to 2019).
 In the spring of 2018, she taught a class at the Middlebury Institute of International Studies at Monterey and became a Certified Advanced Cultural Intelligence (CQ) Facilitator.
 Cheryl is also a contributing author in The SAGE Encyclopedia of Intercultural Competence (2015).Her interest in intercultural communication began over a decade ago when she pursued ongoing post-graduate studies in intercultural communication from the highly respected Intercultural Communication Institute (ICI); she also earned her advanced-level Intercultural Practitioner Certificate from ICI.
 Learn more about Dr. Forster’s work at.